This DIY Bean Teepee is a fun vegetable garden hack, and gives great support to climbing beans.

 How to make a DIY Bean Teepee

 The garden is huge – about 1100 square feet and I’ve transformed it with walkways, arbors, paths, and all manner of flowers.
-Also growing in it are my favorite veggies: tomatoes, spring onions, lettuce, broccoli, bush beans, cucumbers and pole beans.
+Also growing in it are my favorite veggies: tomatoes, spring onions, lettuce, broccoli, green beans, cucumbers and pole beans.

 The pole beans are heirloom seeds from my great grandmother’s garden from the late 1800s which have been painstakingly saved from the beans in each generation of gardeners.